Asbestos Management Surveys

 The qualified surveyor will visually identify any suspect materials and then samples of those materials will be taken safely, and then sent to a UKAS accredited laboratory for analysis, to identify whether or not asbestos is present.

-What is the difference between an Asbestos Management Survey and a Demolition Survey?
+What is the difference between an Asbestos Management Survey and a Refurbishment & Demolition Survey?

 A management survey is conducted to identify the presence and condition of asbestos in a building and to provide recommendations for its management, whilst the building is under normal occupation.
 A management survey is not designed for the purposes of undertaking significant maintenance or construction works.
-A demolition survey is conducted to identify the presence and location of asbestos in a building that is going to be demolished.
-A demolition survey is far more intrusive and is aimed at finding materials in the fabric of the building that may not be identified during a management survey.
+A Refurbishment & Demolition Survey is conducted to identify the presence and location of asbestos in a building that is going to be refurbished or demolished.
+This survey is far more intrusive and is aimed at finding materials in the fabric of the building that may not be identified during a Management Survey.

 How often should an Asbestos Management Survey be repeated?